 Anyways cramps or not, magnesium is actually a mineral that does a lot for the body.
-According to studies it appears to help to reduce chronic pains (a biggie for anyone with autoimmune conditions…).
-It helps with building bone structure, strengthens heart muscles and heart health, enables nerve and enzyme function, relaxes the nervous system (and keeps you cheery), keeps conditions like diabetes at bay (because it helps with carb and glucose metabolism), reduces PMS symptoms (!), regulates melatonin and helps you to sleep better, alkalizes the body, helps with migraines… I can keep going, but I’m sure you get it: the bottom line is that job this little mineral has in the body is ENORMOUS.
-Research these claims yourself — you’ll be amazed.
+According to studies it appears to help to reduce chronic pains (a biggie for anyone with autoimmune conditions…), helps with building bone structure, strengthens heart muscles and heart health, enables nerve and enzyme function, relaxes the nervous system (and keeps you cheery), keeps conditions like diabetes at bay (because it helps with carb and glucose metabolism), reduces PMS symptoms (!), regulates melatonin and helps you to sleep better, alkalizes the body, helps with migraines… I can keep going, but I’m sure you get it: the bottom line is that job this little mineral has in the body is ENORMOUS.
 So why not give the body a little boost in all these departments?
 Especially when all that’s involved is eating a delicious treat? :)

-I packed these little bars with a selection of delicious magnesium rich foods: pumpkin seeds, figs, avocado, dark chocolate (yep, magnesium is one of the benefits of dark chocolate!), and maple syrup (yep, it’s a decent source of magnesium too).
+I packed these little bars with a selection of delicious magnesium rich foods: pumpkin seeds, figs, avocado, dark chocolate (yep, magnesium is one of the benefits of dark chocolate!), and maple syrup (yep, it’s got a touch of magnesium in it too).
 There are many other combinations you can try, but I stuck to these simply because they’re tasty :)

-A delicious mini raw raw chocolate bar packed with magnesium rich pumpkin seeds.
+A delicious mini raw dark chocolate bar packed with magnesium rich pumpkin seeds.
 Vegan and gluten-free.

 - 2 cups pumpkin seeds (pepitas), toasted or raw